Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: SGF schemes

 \subsection{CS-SGF Scheme}

-We handle the fairness issue of SGF scheme by resorting to CDF-based scheduling, where the GF user with the largest CDF value about its channel gain, namely, the GF user whose channel is good enough relative to its own statistics, will be admitted \cite{2005_Park_packet_CDF,2020_Lu_TVT}.
-Since all the GF users' channels are independent with each other and their channel gains' CDF values are uniformly distributed in [0, 1] \cite{2015-Jin-Fundamental_limits_CDF}, each GF user has the same probability to have the largest CDF value and the admission fairness is guaranteed.

-Assume that the CDF of $\text{U}_k$'s channel gain $|h_k|^2$ is denoted as $F_k(x)$,\footnote{In this paper, we use ``CDF" to denote the cumulative distribution function, e.g., $F_k(x)$, and use ``CDF value" to represent the corresponding output value of a CDF with a specific input $x$.} which can be obtained by the user's long-term observation \cite{2015-Jin-Fundamental_limits_CDF}.
+We handle the fairness issue of SGF scheme by resorting to CDF-based scheduling, where the GF user with the largest CDF value about its channel gain, namely, the GF user whose channel is good enough relative to its own statistics, will be admitted \cite{2005_Park_packet_CDF}.
+Since all the GF users' channels are independent with each other and their channel gains' CDF values are uniformly distributed in [0, 1] \cite{2015-Jin-Fundamental_limits_CDF}, each GF user will have the same probability to obtain the largest CDF value and then the admission fairness can be guaranteed.
+Assume that the CDF of $\text{U}_k$'s channel gain $|h_k|^2$ is denoted as $F_k(x)$\footnote{In this paper, we use ``CDF" to denote the cumulative distribution function, e.g., $F_k(x)$, and use ``CDF value" to represent the corresponding output value of a CDF with a specific input $x$.}.
 For Rayleigh small-scale fading, the CDF of $\text{U}_k$'s channel gain with a given distance $r_k$ (the distance from $\text{U}_k$ to the BS) can be expressed as

-At the beginning of each time slot, all GF users estimate their CDF values after estimating their own channels.
-By using distributed contention control strategy \cite{2006_Bletsas_network_path_selection}, the GF user with the largest CDF value can be admitted.
-The contention criteria is each GF user's CDF value, namely, each GF user's backoff time is set to be inversely proportional to its CDF value.
-Then, the admitted GF user $\text{U}_{\text{F}}$ begins to transmit its signal with transmit power $P_{\text{F}}$ over U$_{\text{B}}$'s resource block.
-According to \cite{2020_Lu_TVT} we have the following lemma, which gives the CDF of $\text{U}_{\text{F}}$'s channel gain for CS-SGF scheme.

-\textit{Lemma 1:} The CDF of the scheduled GF user's channel gain for CS-SGF scheme can be expressed as